jcmcnch/GA03_GP13_515Y-926R_CMAP/README.md

 ## Other notes:

-\* For easy downloading, I suggest using [this python package](https://github.com/wwood/kingfisher-download).
+\* For easy downloading of sequence data from external repositories, I suggest using [this python package](https://github.com/wwood/kingfisher-download).